jmrog/class-autobind-decorator/README.md

 to specify whether or not to perform certain optimizations
 - Does not attempt to redefine methods marked as non-configurable (checks for configurability first!)
+- Keeps property descriptors (e.g., writability, enumerability, etc.) consistent between original properties and the corresponding autobound properties
+- Does not "magically" autobind properties set on classes/prototypes *after* the decorator has been applied
 - Conforms to [the ES6+ "legacy" decorator pattern](https://babeljs.io/docs/plugins/transform-decorators/),
 and hence is usable as an ES6+ legacy decorator
 - Usable as both a "bare," unconfigured decorator (`@autoBindMethods`)